bacpack-system/packager/doc/BuildProcess.md

 # Build Process

-Each Package has a Config file in the JSON format (Config file details in [Context Structure]).
+Each Package/App has a Config file in the JSON format (Config file details in [Context Structure]).

 ## Build All Packages